phillipnunes/100-days-of-code/log.md

 ### Day 35: October 11 2018

 **Today's Progress**: Today I trained more with layouts in Laravel, how to split them and call from different files and routers.

+### Day 36: October 12 2018

+**Today's Progress**: Today I learned about Form Request Data and CSRF.
+It is nice how Laravel have some tricks to give us more security.